migtools/mig-ui/CONTRIBUTING.md

 *Note*: Testing UI components this way is not considered *pure unit testing* and we're fine with that, again it's all about the confidence tests provide instead of a *false sense* of code coverage.

-To stay close to simulating end-user interaction with the application it's important to query DOM elements being visible on a page instead of pulling pulling internal components or nodes.
+To stay close to simulating end-user interaction with the application it's important to query DOM elements being visible on a page instead of pulling internal components or nodes.
 Please get familiar with the queries priority order from [Using queries](https://testing-library.com/docs/guide-which-query).

 Besides Testing Library's documentation, here are few good sources to help acquire a practical knowledge:
 - https://www.robinwieruch.de/react-testing-library